vsajip/pagesign/docs/index.rst

    .. versionchanged:: 0.1.1

-   The files passed to this function must have been produced by :func:`encrypt_and_sign`, as we need to reverse the algoritm which is applied there.
+   The files passed to this function must have been produced by :func:`encrypt_and_sign`, as we need to reverse the algorithm which is applied there.

 .. index::
     single: Caveats; combining encryption and signing